 Alternatively, to create live object for DRIVE hardware:

-If there is a connection failure, a diagnostic error message is reported on the MATLAB Command Window.
-The most likely cause of a failed connection is incorrect IP address or host name.
+If there is a connection failure, a diagnostics error message is reported on the MATLAB command window.
+If the connection has failed, the most likely cause is incorrect IP address or host name.